-Back pain is the largest single cause of disability worldwide and is one of the most common reasons for missed work.
-Chronic back pain can be made worse by sedentary lifestyles!
-Such as sitting in front of a computer all day, excessive lounging on the sofa and a lack of exercise.
-Simple lifestyle choices can be made to ease pain and you won’t need to upheave your life to incorporate them.
+Back pain is one of the most common reasons for missed work and can be made worse by sedentary lifestyles.
+A combination of sitting in front of a computer all day with a lack of exercise is a perfect storm.
+However, simple lifestyle changes can help to ease aches and pains.

-Exercise is the easiest lifestyle changes to make to help back pain as staying active keeps your muscles in shape.
-Due to the nature of back pain you don’t want to make it worse by doing an intense workout.
-Therefore you should look into gentle physical activities instead.
-Exercise can help strengthen your back muscles, activities such as walking, yoga, cycling, swimming and gentle gym workouts can all help your back.
+Exercise is the easiest lifestyle choice to help pain as staying active strengthens your back muscles.
+Due to the nature of back pain, you don’t want to make it worse by doing an intense workout.
+Therefore you should look into gentle physical activities instead, such as walking, yoga, cycling, swimming or gentle gym workouts.

 Get enough well-rested sleep

-Disrupted sleep isn’t unusual amongst people with chronic back pain and sleep deprivation can worsen inflammation and pain.
-You may want to invest in a good quality mattress and try different sleeping positions.
-Placing pillows strategically may help ease pressure and reduce pain on your back.
-If you sleep on your side put a pillow between your knees and if you prefer to lie on your back put two or three pillows under your knees.
+Disrupted sleep is common for people with chronic back pain and sleep deprivation can worsen inflammation.
+You should invest in a good quality mattress and try to vary your sleeping positions.
+Placing pillows strategically may help ease pressure and reduce pain.
+If you sleep on your side put a pillow between your knees.
+If you prefer to lie on your back, put two or three pillows under your knees.